 Every estate plan we create is unique because no two clients are exactly the same.
 When you meet with us for a free consultation, we begin by listening to your concerns and asking questions so that we can create a plan that serves you best.
 Once we get to know you, we identify the gaps in your current estate plan and modify it with customized recommendations to protect what matters most to you.

-The Law Firm of Kavesh, Minor & Otis, Inc. can help you with a wide range of estate planning matters, including:
+The Law Firm of Kavesh, Minor & Otis, Inc. can help you with a wide range of estate matters, including:

 We design your Revocable Living Trust plan according to your wishes, including Personal Asset Trusts for your beneficiaries.
 Your “owner’s manual” includes copies of your advance health care directive (including a durable power of attorney for health care), a living will, HIPAA authorization, and a pour-over will.
 As our client, you are entitled to a free review of your plan every three years.
 We encourage you to take advantage of this perk even if you don’t think anything has changed!